EU's Vestager aims for March deal on tech rules - NewsBreak

 EU's Vestager aims for March deal on tech rules

-BRUSSELS, March 16 (Reuters) - The European Commission aims to clinch a fast-tracked deal with EU lawmakers and countries by the end of March on new rules to rein in the powers of Alphabet's (GOOGL.O) Google, Amazon , Apple (AAPL.O), Facebook (FB.O) and Microsoft (MSFT.O), Europe's antitrust chief said on Wednesday.
+BRUSSELS, March 16 (Reuters) - The European Commission aims to clinch a fast-tracked deal with EU lawmakers and countries by the end of March on new rules to rein in the powers of Alphabet’s Google, Amazon, Apple, Facebook and Microsoft, Europe’s antitrust chief said on Wednesday.

 Margrethe Vestager, who had proposed the Digital Markets Act more than a year ago with a list of dos and don’ts for U.S. tech giants, said there has been good progress in negotiations.